Gilberto2025123/kaleidoscope-learning/README.md

 <img width="1508" height="820" alt="Screenshot 2025-07-31 at 15 19 25" src="https://github.com/user-attachments/assets/b134a197-faac-4295-a580-8ca90365e5d4" />

-Manual Testing user stories or/and features
-Test all your user stories, you an create table

 ## Bugs
 * GitHub had a pull error – as I updated the readme file, VScode did not configure them in time to add the new commits.
 * Used Co-pilot to reconfigure it – used gift config pull.ff false command prompt in the terminal.
+* VS Code crashed, so I reverted to the saved version of the HTML code and refreshed.
+I created a backup HTML file in local folder, deleted once caught up.

 ## Deployment
-This site was deployed to Github Pages using the following method:
+This site was deployed to GitHub Pages using the following method:

-Go to the Github repository.
+Go to the GitHub repository.
 Navigate to the 'settings' tab.
 Using the 'select branch' dropdown menu, choose 'main'.
 Click 'save'.